 number of disadvantages.
 Alternatively, Gforth allows you to provide

-the second part as an execution token by using set-does>
+the second part as an execution token by using set-does>.
+So

 the general scheme is: